ReversecLabs/spikee/docs/10_adaptive_rsa.md

 3. **Token Reconstruction**: The concatenation of all token strings must exactly equal the response text: `"".join([item["token"] for item in logprobs_data["content"]]) == response_content`

-4. **Encoding Compatibility**: The attack uses tiktoken's `o200k_base` encoding for token manipulation.
-While your target doesn't need to use the same encoding internally, the logprobs structure should be consistent with token-level probability analysis.
+4. **Encoding Compatibility**: The attack is currently only compatible with targets using tiktoken's `o200k_base` encoding.

 #### Example Implementation Pattern
 ```python